Factories and Storage Warehousing

 The main issues we find in carrying out fire door surveys within these types of premises is that doors sited on main gangways where fork-lift truck as used and hydraulic pallet trucks, get damaged very easily and we have therefore on many occasions recommended barrier protection of the fire doors and frames and/or heavy duty protection wrapping across the bottom half of the doors, this tends to help and the doors remain in good condition for much longer.

 Where office accommodation is separated from factory or storage areas by a fire resisting wall or walls, the fire door rating is usually FD60s, as building regulations differentiate between the two purpose groups.

-The larger warehouse doors usually require a lot more maintenance to keep them fully functioning and this can be a challenge for site management, but not only are a number of these doors for life safety, but also for property protection and insurance companies have their say on the location of these fire doors and whether they are linked to the fire alarm to close automatically.
+A larger warehouse fire door usually requires a lot more maintenance to keep them fully functioning and this can be a challenge for site management, but not only are a number of these doors for life safety, but also for property protection and insurance companies have their say on the location of these industrial fire doors and whether they are linked to the fire alarm to close automatically.
 The main cause of damage in these buildings is inevitably fork-lift trucks or pallet moving machinery.

 The key to maintaining heavy usage areas is regular inspections of these fire door sets by a competent person and repair when necessary to maintain the fire compartmentation lines throughout the building.